byangschool/brute-force-sha1-hash/README.md

 # Brute Force SHA1 Hashes
-A program to break SHA1 hashes in a brute force manner.
+A program used to break SHA1 hashes in a brute force manner.

 Written by **Benson Yang**